 Think of the kids - The quickest way to a parent’s heart is something that can occupy or distract their young children.
 When alumni with young ‘uns visit the alumni house, or tow their kids along to an event, follow the lead of auto dealerships that give away some popcorn, drinks or candy.

 Train your staff to improve communication skills - Not every person is a people person, but everyone can learn the basics of effective communication.
-Train all your staff how to interact with any and all visitors.
-To an alum, there’s no person in your organization more important than the person in front of them, whether that’s the receptionist, custodian or AVP.
+Train all your staff on how to interact with any and all visitors.
+To an alum, there’s no person in your organization more important than the person in front of them, whether that’s the receptionist, custodian, or AVP.

 Coffee and water - If alumni are required to attend lengthy events or meetings, then this is almost essential.
 They may not notice if you don’t have these staples, but they’ll appreciate it if you do.